-Moreover, transfer was done between domains.
-A CNN-based model (VGG-16) trained on image data (data from ImageNet) was transferred to recognize EEG data by freezing the parameters in the first several layers and fine-tuning the parameters in the last several layers using an EEG dataset \cite{Xu2019a}.
+Transferring can also be conducted between domains.
+A CNN-based model (VGG-16) trained on image data (the data from ImageNet) was transferred to recognize EEG data by freezing the parameters in the first several layers and fine-tuning the parameters in the last several layers using an EEG dataset \cite{Xu2019a}.
 The performance was better than that of support vector machine.
 Similar to the domain of image recognition, the amount of EEG data can also be increased by augmentation procedure.
 Li et al. produced new samples by adding noise into EEG data \cite{Li2019c}.
 They claimed that adding noise into amplitudes of power spectra was superior to that adding noise into EEG time series in terms of classification accuracy.
 Zhang et al. used intrinsic mode functions derived from empirical mode decomposition to generate new EEG samples so that the total number of samples was increased \cite{Zhang2019a}.